geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 understood to be disconnected bodies created in multiple volcanic phases.
 The resource estimate was also revised down over the years as presented in the :ref:`table below<TKCResEstTable>`, partially contributing to the Canadian junior stock market crash of 1994 :cite:`Coopersmith2006`.
-The deposit is currently owned by `Peregrine Diamonds Ltd`_
+At the time of writing, the deposit is owned by `Peregrine Diamonds Ltd`_.

 .. _Peregrine Diamonds Ltd: https://www.pdiam.com/projects/peregrine-exploration